Brownswood (ward): 1974 election

+1971 election

+For 13 May 1971 election there was a turnout of 30.6% and two Labour Party members were elected.
+The councillors served for a three-year term.

+1968 election

+At 9 May 1968 election there was a turnout of 25.9% and both councillors elected were Conservative Party members.
+The councillors served for a three-year term.

+1964 election

 Brownswood ward has existed since the creation of the London Borough of Hackney on 1 April 1965.
 It was first used in the 1964 election to Hackney London Borough Council, with an electorate of 5,629, returning two councillors.
 On 7 May 1964 election there was a turnout of 20.1% and both councillors elected were Labour Party members.
 The councillors did not formally take up office until 1 April 1965, for a three-year term.

-At 9 May 1968 election there was a turnout of 25.9% and both councillors elected were Conservative Party members.
-The councillors served for a three-year term.
-For 13 May 1971 election there was a turnout of 30.6% and two Labour Party members were elected.
-The councillors served for a three-year term.